abdelaziz-mahdy/flutter_meedu_videoplayer/docs/home.md

   @override
   void initState() {
     super.initState();
-// The following line will enable the Android and iOS wakelock_plusPlus.
+// The following line will enable the Android and iOS WakelockPlus.
-    wakelock_plusPlus.enable();
+    WakelockPlus.enable();

     // Wait until the fisrt render the avoid posible errors when use an context while the view is rendering WidgetsBinding.instance!.addPostFrameCallback((_) {